emacsen/changemonger/README.md

 ### License:

-This program is covered under the Allegro GNU General Public License version 3 or above as described in the `LICENSE.txt file enclosed with the source code
+This program is covered under the Affero GNU General Public License version 3 or above as described in the `LICENSE.txt file enclosed with the source code